How To Introduce Two Cats

 Sometimes cats act in ways that seem violent to us but really aren’t a big deal to them!
 Examples include hissing, growling, and batting at one another.

 For instance, maybe your senior cat takes a few swings at a kitten who nears the senior cat’s food dish.
-Or, your new cat hisses at your old cat as a way of saying, “back off!”
+Or, your new cat hisses at your old cat as a way of saying, “Back off!”

 These interactions don’t lead to injury and won’t harm the relationship between the cats.
 It actually helps the relationship to establish boundaries in this way.